dmitriz/cpsfy/DOCUMENTATION.md

 })
 ```

-The solution proposed there to avoid this "hell" consists of splitting into mulitple functions and giving names to each.
+The solution proposed there to avoid this "hell" consists of splitting into multiple functions and giving names to each.
 However, naming is hard and
 [is not always recommended](https://www.cs.ucf.edu/~dcm/Teaching/COT4810-Fall%202012/Literature/Backus.pdf).

-Using CPS functions along with `map` and `chain` operators,
+Using instead CPS functions along with `map` and `chain` operators,
-we can break that code into a sequence of small functions, chained one after another
-without the need to name them:
+we can break that code into a sequence of small functions, chained one after another without the need to name them:
 ```js
 // wrap into `CPS` object to have `map` and `chain` methods available,
 // directory files are passed as 2nd argument to cb, error as 1st